 Read about the 10 Innovations That Built Ancient Rome by Evan Andrews (history.com).

-- Share with your teacher what your life would be like without these innovations.
+- What would your life would be like without these innovations?

 Now, continue on to the Got It? section to learn how artistic the Romans were!